Offbeat Destinations in Darjeeling – CHECK ONLINE

 Himalayan Mountaineering Institute (HMI): Founded by India’s first Prime Minister, Pandit Jawaharlal Nehru, and West Bengal’s Chief Minister, Dr. B.C.
 Roy, in 1954, HMI is a landmark institution.
 The institute, with its museum, showcases rare photographs, maps, mountaineering equipment, and samples of the Himalayan flora and fauna.
 The view of the Kanchenjunga massif from HMI is truly captivating.

-Padmaja Naidu Himalayan Zoological Park (Darjeeling Zoo): Established in 1958, this high-altitude zoo is renowned for its natural beauty and captive breeding.
-It is the only zoo in the world to breed Tibetan Wolf in captivity and the first South Asian zoo to breed snow leopards and Siberian tigers.
+Padmaja Naidu Himalayan Zoological Park (Darjeeling Zoo): Established in 1958, It is the only zoo in the world to breed Tibetan Wolf in captivity and the first South Asian zoo to breed snow leopards and Siberian tigers.

 Tibetan Refugee Self Help Centre: Formed in 1959, this center provides shelter and support to Tibetan refugees who fled to India following the dramatic escape of His Holiness the Dalai Lama.
 The center engages in handicraft production, generating income through national sales and exports.